 WCF Data Services

-For an overview of the new functionality provided in OData v3, see What's New in WCF Data Services 5.0.
+Provides an overview of the features and functionality available in WCF Data Services.